Rubikal/awesome-video-webview/README.md

 * Enable full screen toggle in an Activity/Fragment
 * Enable full screen toggle in Recyclerview/Nested Recyclerview
 * Structure your xml views accordingly to avoid any glitches during toggling
+* Save your video state between normal and full screen views without any handling.

 # Cause of the problem